mikedzikowski/ZTAImage/README.md

   * Private Endpoint
   * Private DNS Zone
   * Blob container with executables, scripts, etc. that are required for the imaging deployment
-* Azure Compute Gallery
-* User Assigned Identity
-  * Role Assignment - "Storage Blob Data Owner" scoped at the storage account or parent resource group
-  * Role Assignment - "Virtual Machine Contributor" scoped at the resource group where the image and management vms will be deployed (or the following action must be allowed for the UAMI - Microsoft.Compute/virtualMachines/generalize/action)

 ## Creating Template Spec